Gain the pre-eminent qualification for notaries in Australia and New Zealand with Victoria University's Professional Course in Notarial Practice.

 It is approved by the Victorian Legal Admissions Board (VLAB) and satisfies the requirements of the Public Notaries Act 2001 (Vic) in relation to the education of prospective notaries in Victoria.

-The Professional Course in Notarial Practice commences with a three day compulsory face-to-face workshop, followed by self-paced study.
+The Professional Course in Notarial Practice commences with a four day compulsory in-person workshop, followed by self-paced study.
 Assessment will include practical problem solving exercises and the submission of a number of assignments.

 The Course comprises one unit, Notarial Practice in Theory and Practice, with three modules.
 The flexible teaching approach has been designed to enable practitioners to readily undertake the Course.